faridz-ki/Keypirinha-Dictionary/README.md

 ## Usage
 To use the plugin, first enter its menu by typing ``dictionary`` into Keypirinha, then enter the word you need the definition for.

+In order to get definitions in another language, the plugin uses a similar syntax to the [Translate Package](http://keypirinha.com/packages/googletranslate.html), where you type ``:[language code]`` before the word which you're finding the definition for.
+You can also change your default language in the config file.
+A list of supported languages can be found on the [API website](https://dictionaryapi.dev/).

 All definitions provided by the dictionary will pop up, so simply select the one you need and press enter to copy it to your clipboard.

 ## Installation